infoservio/fast-sendnote/README.md

 ## Installation

-To install the plugin, follow these instructions.
+To install the plugin, follow these instructions:

 1. Open your terminal and go to your Craft project: